-Gary Gray of Pinsent Masons, a Fellow of the Chartered Governance Institute and adviser on corporate governance and company secretarial matters, said the results of a recent survey highlight the opportunities company secretaries – and boards more generally – have to use AI within governance processes.
+Gary Gray of Pinsent Masons, a Fellow of the Chartered Governance Institute and adviser on corporate governance and company secretarial matters, said the results of a recent survey highlight the opportunities company secretaries – and boards more generally – have to use AI within governance processes, providing sufficient oversight is exercised.

 Board Intelligence surveyed more than 400 non-executive directors, chief executives and chief financial officers from companies with over £50 million in turnover across the UK, US, Nordics, and Middle East.
 The survey identified the widespread debate board members are having about which decisions should remain human-led versus AI-led, as well as broad concerns that “overly rigid or inconsistent decision-making frameworks” are contributing to delayed, rushed, or poor decision-making.